R4ph3rd/interactops/user-tests/user-test_script.md

 ## Analysis Results

-The following example are in French, but give an idea of how to structure data to be able to exploit them.
+The following example are in French, but they give an idea of how to structure data to be able to exploit them.

 ### Task-Success